Izabela88/walkers-website/README.md

 ![mockup](/documents/responsive.png)

-Walkers - a platform for people who are both: looking for dog carers and for people providing such services in the whole Great Britain.
+Walkers - a platform for people who are both: looking for dog carers and people providing such services in the whole Great Britain.

-Using the principles of UX design, this fully responsive and interactive website was developed using HTML, CSS, JavaScript and Python as well as Django as a framework.
+Using the principles of UX design, this fully responsive and interactive website was developed using HTML, CSS, JavaScript and Python, and Django as a framework.

 View live project here [link to deployed link](https://walkers88.herokuapp.com/)

 ## **CHECKING THE SEARCH FORM FUNCTIONALITY**

 The platform is to operate in the UK, and only UK addresses may be entered in all address forms.
 The database contains addresses from the Wolverhampton area only.
-Wolverhampton belong to West Midlands county.
+Wolverhampton belongs to West Midlands county.

-To check the search form functionality please:
+To check the search form functionality, please:

 - Visit this page [Random Addresses Generator](https://www.doogal.co.uk/RandomAddresses.php).
 - In the "Number of Addresses Required" field, enter the number of random addresses you want to print.
 - Check the "Include a randomly generated phone number" option if you also want to generate a randomly generated phone number.
-- From 'Generate addresses in this area' option please choose 'WV'.
+- From the 'Generate addresses in this area' option, please choose 'WV'.
-- Click 'Create random addresses' button.
+- Click the 'Create random addresses' button.

-You can use the generated post code for the search form as your own.
+You can use the generated postcode for the search form as your own.

 The created address can also be used to fill in the address form on the user profile page.

 ## **WALKER PROFILE SERVICE TYPES**

-In case of trying run code locally for the first time it is necessary to enter the data from image below manually into the database in the section: "walker_profile_servicetypes".
+In case of trying run code locally for the first time, it is necessary to enter the data from the image below manually into the database in the section: "walker_profile_servicetypes".
-The first two columns must be exact the same as in the photo and the date may be present.
+The first two columns must be exactly the same as in the photo, and the date may be present.

 ![service types](/documents/db-data.png)